1977 Ram Jam – Black Betty

 Trying to track down the history of the lyrics to folk songs or even phrases or titles can be a real challenge.
-Debates continue to this day about whether the name Black Betty was referring to a musket, a bottle of whiskey, a whip, or a penitentiary transfer wagon.
+Debates continue to this day about whether the song title Black Betty was referring to a musket, a bottle of whiskey, a whip, or a penitentiary transfer wagon.

 The Ram Jam single reached #18 on the Hot 100 in the US and peaked at #7 in the UK in 1977.
 The group recorded a second album in 1978 but never reached the charts again.